-- If you want to accept the preselected default protocol for cleaning, tap Start and continue from step 6 below.
-Otherwise, tap Select, select the cleaning protocol and run it just as you would a tissue-processing protocol (as described in this procedure). - 2.
-You are prompted to place your dirty baskets in the retort.
-Make sure that all tissue has been removed from the baskets before you do so.
+- 1 If you want to accept the preselected default protocol for cleaning, tap Start and continue from step 7 below.
+Otherwise, tap Select, select the cleaning protocol and run it just as you would a tissue-processing protocol (as described in this procedure). - 2 You are prompted to place your dirty baskets in the retort.
+Make sure that all tissue has been removed from the baskets before you do so. - 3 Tap Done when you have placed the baskets in the retort and closed the lid of the retort. - 4 If you want to edit the steps in the cleaning protocol, tap Edit steps.
+The process is explained in 3.4.2 Changing the Starting Step for a Single Run. - 5 Enter your user name.
+You can do this either by: - · scanning your ID or - tapping the edit icon () and typing your user name with the on-screen keyboard.

-Tap Done when you have placed the baskets in the retort and closed the lid of the retort.
+User name is a unique identifier for each user.
+The user name entered here must match the user name created for you.
+Contact your Supervisor if you do not know or have forgotten your user name.

-- 3. If you want to edit the steps in the cleaning protocol, tap Edit steps.
-The process is explained in 3.4.2 Changing the Starting Step for a Single Run. - 4.
-Enter your user name.
-You can do this either by: - scanning your ID or - tapping the edit icon (🖍) and typing your user name with the on-screen keyboard. - 5.
-Tap Start to begin the run. - 6.
-When the protocol is finished the Protocol complete panel appears and an alarm sounds.
-Tap Access Now to continue. - 7.
-When the Access retort now panel appears, open the retort lid and remove the baskets. - 8.
-Tap Open Retort to continue.
+- 6 Tap Start to begin the run. - 7 When the protocol is finished the Protocol complete panel appears and an alarm sounds.
+Tap Access Now to continue. - 8 When the Access retort now panel appears, open the retort lid and remove the baskets. - 9 Tap Open Retort to continue.